cloudposse/atmos/website/docs/core-concepts/stacks/stacks.md

 title: Atmos Stacks
 sidebar_position: 1
 sidebar_label: Stacks
-description: Use JSON Schema and OPA policies to validate Stacks.
+description: Stacks are a way to express the complete infrastructure needed for an environment
 id: stacks
 ---

-Stacks are a way to express the complete infrastructure needed for an that is environment.
+Stacks are a way to express the complete infrastructure needed for an environment.
 Think of a Stack as an architectural "Blueprint" composed of one or more [Components](/core-concepts/components) and defined using a [standardized YAML configuration](#schema).